NARBOROUGH & PENTNEY TO SWAFFHAM

 MTD2348

-This bridge I never knew this was still here, I knew that there was a river crossing, but I never knew that the buttresses still existed, and also, I never knew that they were so easy to access via a public walkway called the nar valley walk.
+I never realised that this bridge was still here.
+I knew there was a river crossing, but I was unaware that the buttresses still existed and that they were so easily accessible via a public walkway called the Nar Valley Walk.

 Bridge MTD 2348

-I took a photo while standing on the track bed, capturing a view of the other buttresses, Looking towards the maltings, and the Narborough and Pentney station.
+I took this photo while standing on the track bed, capturing a view of the other buttresses, looking towards the maltings and the Narborough and Pentney station.

-I was Standing on the raised track bed here looking towards Swaffham the next station some way along the line.
+Standing on the raised track bed looking towards Swaffham.

-Upon departing Narborough & Pentney station and crossing the river nar, the train would have initially traversed a level crossing at Meadow Road.
-The crossing cottage still stands to this day.
+Upon leaving Narborough & Pentney station and crossing the River Nar, the railway would first pass over a level crossing at Meadow Road, Narborough.

 The track bed remains in parts but is very overgrown.
 I found access relatively easy, but walking far from the bridge abutment was difficult as this part was so dense.

-Here we see the old track bed facing towards Narborough, close to where the bridge Abutments stand on Chalk Lane at Narborough, close to Raf Marham.
+Here we see the old track bed facing towards Narborough.

-During my initial visit, I only captured photos of the remaining bridge structure and the first few feet of the walk.
-Little did I know, there were more wonders waiting for me further down the track bed.
+During my first visit, I only captured photos of the remaining bridge structure and the initial stretch of the path.
+I didn't realise there were more fascinating features further along the track bed.

 Narborough Railway Walk Bridge

 Once you cross the first bridge and pass the mile marker, the old track bed continues towards the next station, Swaffham.
-It veers to the left before reaching a gate and passes through a wooded area.
+It veers left before reaching a gate, then passes through a wooded area.

 Upon leaving the wooded area, the path becomes overgrown and difficult to navigate.
 It's advisable to proceed with caution as the track bed becomes exceedingly dense and eventually leads to a farm track where no further trace of the path can be found.